foxhound-tech-us/terraform-module-template/README.md

 ## Semantic Versioning

 In order to promote changes to this repository, you must understand Semantic Versioning style commit messages.
-These types of commit messages allow developers to influence the versioning of the package in an accessible way.
+These types of commit messages allow code reviewers to influence the versioning of the package in an accessible way.

-Semantic Version commits should be made upon merging in a PR, which in turn will influence the next version number of the release.
-This allows developers to no have to worry about maintaining version numbers directly.
+_Semantic Version commit messages **must** be made upon merging in a PR, which in turn will influence the next version number of the release._

 | Commit Prefix     | Commit Message                          | SemVer Output                           |
 | ----------------- | --------------------------------------- | --------------------------------------- |